 - Right click this template name and select the New VM from This Template option as displayed in the following image – This template will also be used as the value for the vSphere Template Name cloud setting, when you provide the details to install the Suite Admin.

-Edit the 1e Customize vApp properties to ensure that the VM has unique value assigned in the A unique ID for this VM instance field.
-While this step is optional for a first-time installation, it is required for subsequent installations.
+Edit the 1e Customize vApp properties to ensure that the VM has unique values for A unique ID for this VM instance, Hostname, Default user's password, and SSH public keys for this VM instance.

 After the VM is created from the template, power it on.